drjoschua/nr-litteratur/UU-NYKO.md

 ### 2. Disability - a global picture

-WHO (2011) highlight costs realted to disability:
+WHO (2011) highlight costs related to disability:
 * direct costs:
    * extra costs of living with disabilities
-   * public spending on disability programmes
+   * public spending on disability programs
-* indirects costs:
+* indirect costs:
    * economic costs:
      * loss of productivity
-     * exits from work or reduced worlk related to the onset of disability
+     * exits from work or reduced work related to the onset of disability
      * loss of taxes related to the loss of productivity
    * non-economic costs:
       * social isolation
       * stress.